termlen0/termlen0.github.io/_posts/2019-11-16-observations.md

 ---
 layout: post
-title: Ansible Custom Inventory Plugin - a quick start
+title: Ansible Custom Inventory Plugin - a hands-on, quick start guide
 comments: true
 ---
 This post shows you how to write a custom inventory plugin for Ansible.
 As usual, this is not a deep dive.
 If you are interested about what inventory plugins are or why you might want to use them.
 Please see [the Ansible docs](https://docs.ansible.com/ansible/latest/plugins/inventory.html).
 Additionally for an in-depth understanding of inventories in general and inventory plugins in particular I highly recommend these videos: